Crime Statistics for York, North Yorkshire, 2025

 Which road in York has the highest level of crime?

 We have used the Index of Multiple Deprivation to find the Lower Super Output Area (LSOA) in York with the highest crime score.
-Accoding to the 2019 statistics, that is in and around this marker.
+Accoding to the 2019 statistics, that is in and around Philadelphia Terrace.

 Information provided by data.police.uk